kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Autogenerate types

 Now it's time for the fun stuff.
 We need to go back to [http://localhost:8001](http://localhost:8001) and generate a script and select `Codegen` in the left menu and then `Script`.
 Type `GenerateElmTypes`, select `Preview` and then `Generate`.

 **Like this:**

 ![Elm not running](/images/archive/ihp-with-elm/generate-elm-script.gif)

-IHP will have generated an executable script for you.
+IHP will have created an boilerplate for an executable for you.

 Fill in the export logic for generating Elm types in `/Application/Script/GenerateElmTypes.hs`: